grafana/metrictank/docs/config.md

 write-queue-size = 100000
 # how many times to retry a query before failing it
 retries = 0
+# size of compaction window relative to TTL
+window-factor = 20
+# if a read is older than this (in seconds), it will be omitted,  not executed
+omit-read-timeout = 60
 # CQL protocol version. cassandra 3.x needs v3 or 4.
 cql-protocol-version = 4
 # enable the creation of the mdata keyspace and tables, only one node needs this